Student Research Opportunities

 Chemistry, Biophysics, Optics

-- Investigating ultrastructure of nanostructures (e.g. cancer collagen or semiconductor nanowires) using nonlinear laser microscopy
+- Investigating the ultrastructure of nanostructures (e.g. cancer collagen or muscle) using nonlinear laser microscopy.

 Danika van Proosdij